petermanchester1987/verse-one-code-test/MYAPPROACH.md

 I then had to make a global redux store and had to bring in a Provider to surround the whole app with the state.

 The listproduct action replaces the useEffect Hook.
 Then I had to reformat the homescreen to use the redux state.
 I used the useDispatch and useReducer hooks to replace the useState component level state.

+I then had to do the same on the individual product screen.

+I watched a tutorial that suggested I should seperate my reducers to make it easier to debug later on.
+So I implemented that into the workflow.

+Once again, I was restrained by time, I would have added a loading spinner for use whilst fetching the data, rather than just displaying 'Loading...' text, but time was against me (to try to keep to around 6 hours).